 If all else fails - Reformat and do a clean Windows reinstall

 For ADVANCED users:

-Reformatting deletes all data on the hard drive. so if you can, backup (save) any files you want to keep to a separate usb drive or device, before you reformat.
+Reformatting deletes all data on the hard drive. so if you can, backup (save) any files you want to keep to a separate USB drive or device, before you reformat.

 Monitor LED goes green then orange

-Monitor light turns green and then immediately back to orange with no picture.Assuming the monitor is the only thing not working..
+Monitor light turns green and then immediately back to orange with no picture.Assuming the monitor is the only thing not working.

 1. Check connection to PC and video card.

-2. Switch computer off at the wall and make sure video card is properly seated in the motherboard.
+2. Switch the computer off at the wall and make sure video card is properly seated in the motherboard.
 It might take various attempts depending on alignment.

 3. Press the reset CMOS button on the motherboard.
 If this then allows the PC to reboot into the bios and the monitor comes on, you might just need a new CMOS battery for the motherboard.

 Games, videos etc. are stuttering and the computer seems to be struggling to play them, where in the past there was no problem..

 1. Check your graphics card.
 If it has a fan, check it is clean, unclogged of debris and freely able to spin.
 Check that the airflow inside the case is OK too.
 Clean all cooling fans, vents and dust filters.